znegva/gurzr/README.md

 Hereby it is possible to use some taxonomies internally but not showing them to your visitors.

-Tags will be prefixed with a hash #, categories will be prefixed with an @.

 The `publish_date` rule applies for listings and the records-page, `hidden_taxonomies` is applied only to the record page, as we do not show taxonomies in listings.

 ### Subtitle